hortonworks-gallery/ambari-zeppelin-service/README.md

     ```org.apache.spark.SparkException: Job cancelled because SparkContext was shut down```
     - To automate this you can run the below commands **only needed with Spark 1.2.1**
     ```
-#replace the values for "cluster" and "password" with the values for your own cluster
+#Run from ambari server host.
+Replace the values for "cluster" and "password" with the values for your own cluster
 export password=admin
 export cluster=Sandbox
 export HDP_VER=`hdp-select status hadoop-client | sed 's/hadoop-client - \(.*\)/\1/'`